About Us

 Quyen Le

 Quyen Le is a violinist and lawyer based in London, with ongoing musical ties to New York.
-As a musician, she brings a thoughtful, collaborative approach to ensemble playing across chamber, orchestral, and contemporary settings, with performances in orchestras and chamber ensembles across the globe, and and recent recording credits on Samuel R. Saffery’s 2024 release “The Heart of It.”
+As a musician, she brings a thoughtful, collaborative approach to ensemble playing across chamber, orchestral, and contemporary settings, with performances in orchestras and chamber ensembles across the globe, and recent recording credits on Samuel R. Saffery’s 2024 release “The Heart of It.”
 Alongside her musical work, she has built an international legal career and currently serves at Macquarie Group as Head of Employee Relations, Americas (interim), after several years leading employee relations across EMEA.
 She holds an LL.M. from New York University and an LL.B. with First Class Honours from the University of Sydney.

 Gabryel Smith